Siteation/magento2-hyva-icons-feather/README.md

 This Magento 2 module adds the option to use FeatherIcons in your Hyva frontend.

-This requires that you have a working Hyva frontend, this icon pack was made specifically for Hyva and will not work out of the box with any other frontend.
+This requires that you have a working Hyva frontend, this icon pack was made specifically for Hyva Themes and will not work out of the box with any other frontend.

 _If you are looking for a Luma based option [checkout this icon pack instead](https://github.com/GrimLink/magento2-icon-packs)._